 But Magnus also has high-risk neuroblastoma, an aggressive childhood cancer that has less than a 10% chance of survival if the cancer returns.

-The Mighty Magnus Appeal is asking for your help to raise £225,000 so Magnus can access a clinical trial in New York that will aim to reduce the chances of his neuroblastoma coming back.
+The Mighty Magnus Appeal is urgently asking for your help to raise £225,000 by early July 2019 so Magnus can access a clinical trial in New York that will aim to reduce the chances of his neuroblastoma coming back.
 The treatment is not available on the NHS.

 “We really hope Magnus can receive this treatment.
 We want to do everything we can to try and keep his cancer at bay,” say parents Kate and Sandy.

 Just before Christmas 2017, Magnus went into his local hospital in excruciating pain.
 He had in the prior weeks complained of aching in his hip and had been checked for appendicitis, but on this occasion something much worse awaited.

 A large tumour was found in his abdomen and tests confirmed that he had high-risk (stage 4) neuroblastoma.
 The disease had already spread to his bones and bone marrow and urgent treatment needed to start immediately.

 Kate recalls: “sitting with Magnus and a radiologist whilst she undertook the ultrasound that found the tumour felt like watching a film.
 The reality of being told your child has a life-threatening illness is not something your brain can readily accept.
 It’s completely overwhelming.”

 The following 18 months have seen more medical procedures and hospital stays than anyone should reasonably have to endure in a lifetime, let alone this cheeky seven-year-old.
 He has undergone almost endless chemotherapy, radiotherapy and a lengthy operation.
 It has made up his neuroblastoma frontline treatment in the UK, although unfortunately there have been complicating side-effects.